 Where to buy face masks: our guide to face coverings you can wear with style

+The latest government guidelines come into force on 24th July for shopping.
 Face masks are becoming part of everyday life so there’s a huge demand.
 Whether you’re using public transport, heading to the airport, going to the supermarket or social distancing, here are some of the less surgical looking coverings available from businesses large and small to help you wear face masks with style.
 This is our guide to where to buy face masks.
 Bear in mind that they sell out fast, but are restocked often!

 The official guidance outlines that children under two, who cannot put on their own mask, or if they have a respiratory condition, do not have to wear a covering.
 Also note that it is not mandatory that children under 11 wear a face mask on public transport.

 Not just facemasks here.
 Visors for kids and adults as well as all your Covid needs for travelling.

 Gap have adults and kids’ sizes available right now in packs of three and in various colourways.